A Guide to the Personal Injury Claims Process – A Trip on Paving Stones

 • Evaluate long-term consequences

-As your wellbeing is our top priority, your Solicitor may arrange any necessary rehabilitation, such as physiotherapy.
+As your wellbeing is our top priority, your solicitor may arrange any necessary rehabilitation, such as physiotherapy.
 If the NHS cannot provide the necessary care or there are waiting times, we may be able to assist you in accessing private healthcare for timely treatment.

 7. Determine Compensation